CSVdB/PACT-code/README.md

   instead
 - Put coming up coach organized workouts at the top of the newsfeed?
 - Add "duration" as optional for each workout type
+- Make "today" the default proposed day when creating a UserWorkout

 # Later